Paralysis after spinal cord injury can make returning to everyday life challenging due to impaired motor control and sensation.

 Some common secondary complications that spinal cord injury patients with paralysis may experience include:

-Bone and Muscle Weakness
+Bone Density Issues and Muscle Atrophy

 With paralysis, you’re less likely to be physically active because it’s more difficult to control your movements.